djthorpe/coding-challenge/README.md

 - **`Block`:** Means that the content should no longer be available to users
 - **`Resolve`:** Means that the report is considered "resolved", and it is no longer visible to the spam protection team
 - **`Details`:** Functionality can be ignored.

-## Instructions
-- Please don't spend more than **3 hours**.
-- Choose whatever frameworks you are comfortable with and that lets you achieve a solution in the given time limit.
-Please nothing too esoteric.
-We prefer Java, Ruby, Node.js, Python or Elixir.
-- Provide the solution source code either as zip or as a link to the code repository

-## What we're looking for:
-- Code quality
-- Technical choices
-- A runnable full-stack application